What is a car allowance?

 With our best lenders you can borrow up to 95% of the property value while including this additional income.
 Many other lenders are constrained by their Lenders Mortgage Insurer (LMI) when taking this income into account and as a result cannot lend more than 80% of the property value.

 You can also use meals and entertainment allowance payments if they are ongoing and you have been receiving them regularly.

 Who gets a car allowance?

-If you are an employee who requires a car to carry out tasks, you may be eligible for a car allowance.
+If you’re an employee who requires a car to carry out tasks, you may be eligible for a car allowance.
 The amount that you are entitled to receive differs according to your job and employer.
-However there are standard tax deductions available that you can claim.
+However, there are standard tax deductions available that you can claim.

 For more information on whether your car allowance can be included as income, enquire online or call 1300 889 743 to speak to our expert mortgage brokers today.

 Here at Home Loan Experts, our mortgage brokers have extensive knowledge of the guidelines used by Australian lenders!